 You cannot add the same elevation source if it is already present in the elevation surface.
 You can share an elevation source of type raster file as an elevation layer.

-The order of elevation sources in the elevation surface determines the order they are used, so the data source with the highest resolution should be placed highest in elevation source order.
+The order of elevation sources in the elevation surface determines the order they are used, so the data source with the highest resolution should be placed highest in the elevation source order.
 When you navigate to an area of your map or scene that is outside the extent of the first (highest resolution) elevation source, the next elevation source in the list will be used, and so on.

 Elevation source properties